Do you know the differences between proofreading and copyediting? In this post, I’ll discuss what each skill involves.

 - double check foreign words and phrases, idioms, clichés

 - correct inconsistencies in overall content

 Can You Learn To Copyedit?

 You bet you can.
 If you look at proofreading as the starting point of editing, doesn’t it make sense for proofreaders to progress to copyediting?
-That’s why I created my course, High-Level Proofreading Pro, to teach you the proofreading and copyediting skills that clients expect.
+That’s why I created my course, High-Level Proofreading And Copyediting Pro, to teach you the proofreading and copyediting skills that clients expect.